ravendb/docs/docs/consumer/querying/handling-document-relationships.markdown

 One of the design principals that RavenDB adheres to is the idea that documents are independent, meaning all data required to process a document is stored within the document itself.
 However, this doesn't mean there should not be relations between objects.

 There are valid scenarios where we need to define relationships between objects.
 By doing so, we expose ourself to one major problem: whenever we load the containing entity, we are going to need to load data from the referenced entities too, unless we are not interested in them.
-While the alternative of storing the whole entity in every object graph it is referenced in seems cheaper at first, this proves to be quite costly too in terms of database work and network traffic.
+While the alternative of storing the whole entity in every object graph it is referenced in seems cheaper at first, this proves to be quite costly in terms of database work and network traffic.

 RavenDB offers three elegant approaches to solve this problem.
 Each scenario will need to use one of them or more, and when applied correctly, they can drastically improve performance, reduce network bandwidth and speedup development.